Does College Feel Harder Than It Should?

 This is your life and wellbeing, and the time to deal with your school issues is now.
 Addressing your school issues early into your transition into college can prevent a host of problems from occurring and make your college experience more productive and enjoyable.
 Investing in your academic development now may not only address the issues, but also prevent you from falling behind as schoolwork becomes more advanced and demanding.

 Many people come to BPS having worked with other therapists who were not trained to work specifically with young adults and school issues or who they couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct a referral assessment and match you with a therapist who is trained and experienced in young adult school issues and whose personality is a good match for you.
+At BPS, we’ll conduct a increase the likelihood of a good fit, BPS offers an online therapist directory and match you with a therapist who is trained and experienced in young adult school issues and whose personality is a good match for you.
 Once you find that good match, making a commitment to yourself may be one of the most valuable investments there is.
 Imagine getting your college career on track and feeling and functioning better on a regular basis.
 Ask yourself what that’s worth.

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find other lower cost resources in the community.